-С Medical C1 The licensee shall inform the Condition to be retained in principal A private hire driver shall Licensing Manager without delay although wording amended.
-Notify the Council of any about the onset or worsening of any newly diagnosed or change to a health condition likely to cause him The revised wording makes direct current medical condition which to be a source of danger to the reference to the DVLA group 2 may restrict their entitlement to public when driving either now or in standard which is the standard a driver's licence requiring a the future. applied by the Council in terms of DVSA Group 2 medical standard Examples are giddiness, fainting, private hire driver medicals. (the same standard as applied by blackouts, epilepsy, strokes, the DVSA to the licensing of lorry multiple sclerosis, Parkinson's The proposed new wording and bus drivers).
-Notification disease, heart disease, angina, facilitates any change in national must be sent to the Licensing 'coronaries', high blood pressure, DVSA medical standard without any Office email address immediately arthritis, disorder of vision, mental requirement to change the wording (or in any case within 48 hours) illness, alcoholism, drug-taking, and of the licensing condition. of the relevant diagnosis or loss of a limb or use of a limb. change to medical condition.
-THIS LIST DOES NOT INCLUDE ALL The second proposed condition is to THE DISABILITIES THAT MUST BE facilitate the City Council asking for The licensee shall at any REPORTED. a further medical certificate this time (or at such intervals as the THESE EXAMPLES ARE GIVEN ONLY may be based on information from City Council may reasonably TO INDICATE THE TYPES OF a licensed driver regarding a change require) produce a current DISABILITIES. in medical condition or information certificate in the form prescribed received from a third party by the City Council signed by an Temporary conditions, other than /complaint.
-The Council will be appropriate Doctor/Consultant recurrent ones, not expected to last seeking reassurance as to medical who has access to the driver's more than three months need not fitness which is a public safety issue. full medical records to the effect be reported.
-Drivers who are in that he/she is or continues to be doubt about whether or not their fit to be a driver of a private hire health condition is one which, vehicle. should be reported should consult their doctor.
+- Notify the Council of any newly diagnosed or change to a current medical condition which may restrict their entitlement to a driver's licence requiring a DVSA Group 2 medical standard (the same standard as applied by the DVSA to the licensing of lorry and bus drivers).
+Notification must be sent to the Licensing Office email address immediately (or in any case within 48 hours) of the relevant diagnosis or change to medical condition. - The licensee shall at any time (or at such intervals as the City Council may reasonably require) produce a current certificate in the form prescribed by the City Council signed by an appropriate Doctor/ Consultant who has access to the driver's full medical records to the effect that he/she is or continues to be fit to be a driver of a private hire vehicle.